 At Lavelle Partners, we have been successfully assisting people injured during sports to bring claims for over three decades.
 Often it may not be immediately apparent who was to blame for your accident, if indeed anyone was.
 We understand that sports injuries can range considerably in type and severity, and in some cases may require extensive ongoing medical treatment and therapy.

-If you are unsure if your sports injury was the fault of another person, business, or public organisation, speak to one of our sports injury Solicitors today.
-They will take the time to listen to the details of your accident with great care and empathy, andadvise you of your legal options going forward.
-And if you do have full legal grounds for a claim, we can take on your case for you, removing the matter entirely from your shoulders, allowing you to focus on your recovery.
+If you are unsure if your sports injury was the fault of another person, business, or public organisation, speak to one of our sports injury solicitors today.
+They will take the time to listen to the details of your accident with great care and empathy, and advise you of your legal options going forward.
+If you do have full legal grounds for a claim, we can take on your case for you, removing the matter entirely from your shoulders and allowing you to focus on your recovery.

 Likewise, if you were injured at a sports event as a spectator, you may be able to bring a personal injury claim if the organiser failed to put in place reasonable health and safety measures to protect those watching.